devbyjonni/ImageAsync/README.md

 ## Architecture Overview

 The project follows a modular architecture where key components are separated into distinct layers for better maintainability and testing.

 ### Key Components:

-1. **ImagesGridViewModel**
+1. **PhotosGridViewModel**
    - Handles the logic of loading images from either an API or a local bundle.
    - Manages pagination and error handling.
-   - Exposes the necessary state for the `ImagesGridView`.
+   - Exposes the necessary state for the `PhotosGridView`.

-2. **APIService & ImagesService**
+2. **APIService & BaseAPIService**
    - Abstracted service layer for handling data fetching.
    - Supports fetching from an API or local JSON bundle.

 3. **NetworkManager**
-   - Handles all networking requests, ensuring modularity and testability.
+   - Manages all networking requests, ensuring modularity and testability.
    - Validates network responses and throws appropriate errors.

 4. **BundleManager**
-   - Manages loading of local JSON data from the app bundle.
+   - Handles loading local JSON data from the app bundle.

 ## Testing Strategy

 The code is designed with testability in mind, using dependency injection to allow easy mocking of services and network requests.

-### 1. **ImagesGridViewModel Testing**
+### 1. **PhotosGridViewModel Testing**
    - **Test Success with API Data:**
      Mock the `APIService` to simulate successful image loading from the API.
 Assert that the `images` array is populated and `isLoading` is set to `false` after the fetch.
    - **Test Success with Bundle Data:**
-     Mock the `APIService` to load data from the local bundle (`TestImages.json`).
+     Mock the `APIService` to load data from the local bundle (`TestPicsumPhotos.json`).
 Verify that the bundle data is loaded properly into the `images` array.
    - **Test Failure Cases:**
      Simulate failure scenarios (e.g., network errors, decoding issues) and ensure `viewModelError` is set correctly, and `isLoading` is `false` after the failure.